-With the release of Immerse Platform 3.0 developer accounts, the developer portal is deprecated
+With the release of Immerse Platform 3.0, the developer portal is deprecated for Unity developers

-Functionality will remain available directly in the Unity editor; developers on older versions of the Immerse Platform will continue to have access to the developer portal until they are migrated
+Functionality is available directly in the Unity editor; developers using older versions of the Immerse Platform will continue to have access to the developer portal until they are migrated

 The Developer Portal makes it easier for Immerse Developers to rapidly build and test applications on the Immerse Platform straight from the Unity Editor, without the need to upload them through the browser.